Hey Kids (Start Here)

 “Are you brain damaged?”

-“Did you really drift with a kaiju?”
+“Did you really do a Drift with a kaiju?”

 “How many degrees do you have?”

-“Are you friends with the Jaeger pilots?”
+“Are you friends with any Jaeger pilots?”

 “When did you start college?”